Perturbative quantum Monte Carlo method for nuclear physics

-where $\rho(\bm{n})$ is the nucleon density and $s(\bm{n})$ is a real auxiliary field.
-For attractive interaction $C_{S}<0$, there is no sign problem if each spin-up nucleon in $|\Psi_{T}\rangle$ is paired up with a spin-down nucleon \cite{Li2016_PRL}, and this is the case for the ground states of even-even nuclei.
-We can introduce some local smearing for the interactions in $V_0$ by splitting apart the coordinates for $\rho$ and $s$, and we can produce non-local smearing by splitting apart the coordinates for the annhilation and creation operators in $\rho$.
-Non-local interactions are those which depend on nucleon velocities, while local interactions are independent of velocities and depend only on nucleon positions.
+with $\rho(\bm{n})$ the nucleon density and $s(\bm{n})$ a real auxiliary field.
+We further require that $V_{0}$ does not induce a sign problem.
+This is possible when $V_{0}$ is attractive with $C_{0}<0$, and each spin-up nucleon in $|\Psi_{T}\rangle$ is paired with a spin-down nucleon \cite{Li2016_PRL}.
+This is the case for the ground states of even-even nuclei.
+However, we can use a more general $V_{C}$ that may have a sign problem.
 By decomposing $V_{C}$ in the same manner, we have similar expressions for the density $\rho_{c}$ and the corresponding auxiliary field $c$.
-For full non-perturbative Monte Carlo calculations, we need to sample both $s$ and $c$ fields.
-These simulations, however, usually induce severe sign problems.
+For non-perturbative QMC calculations, we need to sample both $s$ and $c$ fields.